 Lady Rachel Waller

-Our year’s Campaign is in support of Charlie Waller Memorial Trust
+In support of the Charlie Waller Memorial Trust

 The Wondr Project

 The Wondr Project is the name we give to our Research in better understanding how to design really meaningful experiences, in order to help people perform to their best in the good times and build resilience in tougher times.